sciZer0/newdiscoveries/a/README.md

 where,<br>
 F — Force pushing the object (measured in Newtons: N);<br>
 m — Mass of the pushed object (measured in kilograms: kg);<br>
-a — Real Acceleration of the pushed object during one second (measured in meter/second²: m/s²); or, we might say, Real Increase in Velocity of the pushed object per one second (measured in meter/second/second: m/s/s).
+a — Real Acceleration of the pushed object during the given second (measured in meter/second²: m/s²); or, we might say, Real Increase in Velocity of the pushed object per the given second (measured in meter/second/second: m/s/s).

 In my opinion, the true Newton’s Formula is different. <i>More on this a bit below.</i>